-Reinforced with carbon fibers, it is as rigid as some metals, but very much lighter.
-It is non-flammable and doesn’t generate toxic fumes.
+Reinforced with carbon fibers, it is as rigid as some metals, but significantly lighter.
+It is non-flammable and does not generate toxic fumes.
 All this plus it is easily shaped above its melting point.
 More conventionally, it can also be injected into molds or extruded to produce tubes or films.

 Arkema, world leader of PEKK

 PEKK was invented in the 1960s as part of the Apollo space program.
 But commercial production requires a complex process and significant financial investment.
 Following the 2009 acquisition of American company Oxford Performance Materials (OPM), Arkema took up the PEKK challenge.

 In partnership with chemicals company PCAS, the Group set up Europe’s first industrial production facility for this polymer in France.
 After several years of investment in R&D, the manufacturing process is now commercial.
 A second even larger production unit is currently under development in the USA.